 To improve the athlete's running times, we have to develop their speed.
-Running every mile at an eight-minute pace just makes the athlete really excellent at running eight-minute miles.
+Running every mile at an eight-minute pace makes the athlete excellent at running eight-minute miles.
 Only by introducing some carefully managed overload can we sharpen up for speed.

 I have developed a training session that makes speed training accessible and fun for all.
 It is designed for a mixed ability group to run on a road circuit of around eight miles.
-It is a low-tech approach, quite easy to coach, safe and lots of fun.
+It is a low-tech approach, relatively easy to coach, safe and lots of fun.